Human Spaceflights

 Flight

-Launch from Cape Canaveral; landing 1130 km southeast from Cape Canaveral in the Atlantic Ocean.
+Launch from Cape Canaveral and landing 1130 km southeast from Cape Canaveral in the Atlantic Ocean.

-It was the final Gemini mission.
-The major objectives of this mission were nearly the same as for Gemini 11, but they were more successful.
-In preparation for this mission, new, improved restraints were added to the outside of the capsule, and a new technique-underwater training-was introduced, which would become a staple of all future spacewalk simulation.
+Gemini 12 was the final Gemini mission.
+The major objectives of this mission were nearly the same as for Gemini 11.
+Gemini 12 was designed to perform rendezvous and docking with the Agena target vehicle, to conduct three extra-vehicular activity (EVA) operations, to conduct a tethered stationkeeping exercise, to perform docked maneuvers using the Agena propulsion system to change orbit, and demonstrate an automatic reentry.
+In preparation for this mission, new, improved restraints were added to the outside of the capsule, and a new technique underwater training was introduced, which would become a staple of all future spacewalk simulation.

-The docking with the unmanned Agena target vehicle GATV-12 was successful, even there were problems with the rendezvous radar.
+The docking with the unmanned Agena target vehicle GATV-12 was successful at 01:00:03 UTC, even there were problems with the rendezvous radar.
 For the second time, a Gemini crew was able to practice docking and undocking.
 The climb to a higher orbit, however, was cancelled because of a problem with the Agena booster.
-There was also a malfunction with the fuels cells in the Gemini capsule.
+There was also a malfunction with the fuel's cells in the Gemini capsule.

 It was again an automatic controlled reentry, only 5,5 km far from the recovery ship, the carrier USS Wasp.